laser spectroscopy, reacting flows

 Bruin alum and NASA astronaut Megan McArthur visited UCLA for an in-person Q&A co-hosted by Professor Spearrin, UCLA Rocket Project and the Samueli School of Engineering after her mission to the International Space Station.

 PhD student Christopher spents several months at the NASA Ames Research Center in early 2022 as part of his NASA Space Technology Research Fellowship.
-He employed diagnostic techniques for measuring CO and CO2 in tehrmal and chemical non-equilibrium in NASA's Electric Arc Shock Tube (EAST) facility.
+He employed diagnostic techniques for measuring CO and CO2 in thermal and chemical non-equilibrium in NASA's Electric Arc Shock Tube (EAST) facility.
 This test series replicated very high enthalpies associated with the Mars2020 entry conditions.

 PhD student Kevin Schwarm traveled to Indianapolis, Indiana for the Fall 2022 Internal Combustion Engine Forward Technical Conference to present his work on Cycle-Resolved Emissions Analysis of Polyfuel Reciprocating Engines via In-Situ Laser Absorption Spectroscopy.

 Lab research on solar-driven methane pyrolysis for graphite and hydrogen production with Professor Tim Fisher and Yves Rubin was highlighted by the California NanoSystems Institute.
 Great work by our postdoc Chuyu and graduate student Barathan!
+Click the thumbnail or link to find out more (https://www.youtube.com/watch?v=qBBBRMG6p9c)!

 Long overdue in-person graduation for the first PhDs of our lab (Daniel, Chuyu, and Fabio) and for our most recent grad Anil.
 Well-deserved recognition in completing the long road to an Engineering PhD!